adrbmdns/workshop-RNAseq-analysis/01_Introduction.md

 * __Transcript compatibility__: The method determines a set of compatible transcripts for each read - i.e., the transcripts where the read could have originated.
 This avoids computing an exact alignment but still provides information about transcript-level expression.
 * __Quantification__: Using a statistical model, pseudoalignment tools estimate the abundance of each transcript based on the number of reads compatible with it.

-### Read Quantification

-* To count reads that mapped to genes or transcripts to generate a count matrix.
-* Tools: `HTSeq`, `featureCounts`

-__When do I need to do read quantification?
-Is it every time for every type of analyses?__
+## When do I need to do read quantification?
+Is it every time for every type of analyses?

 Read quantification is the process of counting how many sequencing reads map to particular gene, transcript, or genomic feature.
 These counts represent the expression levels of genes or transcripts and are essential for comparing expression across samples.